coffee2code/one-click-close-comments/readme.txt

 == Screenshots ==

 1. A screenshot of the 'Posts' admin page with the plugin activated.
-The tooltip reads: "Comments are open.
+The tooltip (from hovering over a green indicator) reads: "Comments are open.
 Click to close."
-Were the mouse to hover over the red indicator, the tooltip would read: "Comments are closed.
+Were the mouse to hover over a red indicator, the tooltip would read: "Comments are closed.
 Click to open."

 == Hooks ==